Slain Marine who cradled baby at Kabul airport loved her job

 Page was raised in Red Oak, Iowa, and in the Omaha area and joined the Marines after graduating from Millard South High School.
 He is mourned by his girlfriend, parents, stepmom and stepdad, four siblings and grandparents, the family statement said.

-“Daegan will always be remembered for his tough outer shell and giant heart,” the statement said. ”Our hearts are broken, but we are thankful for the friends and family who are surrounding us during this time.
-Our thoughts and prayers are also with the other Marine and Navy families whose loved ones died alongside Daegan.”
+“Daegan will always be remembered for his tough outer shell and giant heart,” the statement said. ”Our hearts are broken, but we are thankful for the friends and family who are surrounding us during this time.”

 RYAN KNAUSS, 23

 Army Staff Sgt.
-Ryan Knauss was remembered as a motivated man who loved his country and was looking forward to coming back to the U.S. and eventually moving to Washington, D.C., family members told WATE-TV in Knoxville, Tennessee.
+Ryan Knauss was remembered as a funny man who loved his country and was looking forward to coming home and moving to Washington, D.C., relatives told WATE-TV in Knoxville, Tennessee.

-Knauss’ grandfather, Wayne Knauss, told the television station that his grandson attended Gibbs High School and grew up in a Christian home.
+Knauss had been stationed at Fort Bragg, North Carolina, and he was part of the 9th Psychological Operations Battalion, 8th Psychological Operations Group, the Defense Department said.

-“A motivated young man who loved his country,” Wayne Knauss said.
+“A motivated young man who loved his country,” his grandfather, Wayne Knauss, told the TV station.
 “He was a believer, so we will see him again in God’s heaven.”

-Stepmother Linnae Knauss said Ryan planned to move to Washington after he returned to the U.S.

 HUNTER LOPEZ, 22